tsypa/soundfics/README.md

 # soundfics
-A proxy which play sounds for chess moves and events highlighted from the FICS traffic
+FICS proxy which highlights the traffic by sound

 ## Motivation
 I like to play on FICS under Linux with xboard.<br>